-Forget packaged frozen pizza bites!
+Forget packaged frozen pizza rolls!
 These Homemade Pepperoni Rolls are a fun dinner, satisfying snack, or easy lunch box item and are made with just five ingredients.

-Last week I waxed poetic about the peanut butter bars I grew up eating in the Midwest (read: Peanut Butter Quinoa Bars).
+Last week I waxed poetic about the peanut butter bars I grew up eating in the Midwest (get the recipe: Peanut Butter Quinoa Bars).
 Now it’s time for another regional goodie: Pepperoni Rolls!
 Google tells me they hail from West Virginia.
 I grew up eating a version in Pennsylvania, where the schools even sell them for fundraisers.
 They’re that good!

 My kids have been loving these (cold) in their lunch boxes.
 I’ve also taken some out of the freezer for “Scrounge Nights” when we’re eating out of the fridge and freezer.